Sara-Esm/robot_project/README.md

-# 🤖 Robot Project: AprilTag Simulation with Camera Bot
+# 🤖 AprilTag Simulation with Camera Bot

-This project simulates a robot with a camera that detects AprilTags in a Gazebo environment using ROS 2 (Humble).
+This project simulates a mobile robot equipped with a camera that detects AprilTags in a Gazebo environment using **ROS 2 Humble**.
+It is designed for learning and demonstrating core robotics concepts like simulation, perception, and tag-based localization.
-It's perfect for learning ROS 2 simulation, AprilTag detection, and working with custom Gazebo models.

 ---

 ## 🚀 Features

 - 🧭 Gazebo simulation with a custom AprilTag marker
-- 📸 Robot equipped with a camera sensor
+- 📸 Mobile robot with a simulated camera sensor
-- 🏷️ Real-time tag detection using `apriltag_ros`
+- 🏷️ Real-time AprilTag detection using `apriltag_ros`
-- 🖼️ Live image stream and detection via ROS 2 topics
+- 🖼️ Live camera feed and detection data via ROS 2 topics

 ---

 ## 🗂️ Project Structure

 robot_project/
 ├── launch/ # ROS 2 launch files